 - Seamless checkouts.
 Secured SSL support, with one page and one step checkout processing.

 - Multiple payment gateways.
-Payment extensions can be used to choose the preferred payment method.
+Payment extensions to choose the preferred payment method.

 - Expansive.
-Magento is open-source, and has a strong community, yielding an expansive library of custom extensions.
+Magento is open-source, and has a strong community, yielding an extensive library of custom extensions.

 - Global support.
 Magento supports multilingual, localization in multiple countries, and multi-currency.